vishnunairjanardhan/democms/src/content/posts/shopify-gift-card.md

 <div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3>Can Customers Check Their Gift Card Balance?
 </h3>
 Absolutely!
 Customers can easily check their gift card balance by visiting your store's gift card page or during the checkout process.
 The remaining balance is displayed, allowing customers to know how much they have left to spend.</div>
-<div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3> How Do I Promote my Shopify Gift Cards?</h3>Promoting your Shopify gift cards is essential to maximize sales.
+<div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3> How do I Promote my Shopify Gift Cards?</h3>Promoting your Shopify gift cards is essential to maximize sales.
 You can promote them through email marketing campaigns, social media posts, and on your website.
 Offering special promotions or discounts on gift cards during holidays or special occasions can also help boost sales.</div>